ChromoChallenges began as a blog about coping

 Since health begins in the Gut, ChromoChallenges now includes content for

 - Gut-friendly food tips and recipes including fermentation

-- taking things a step further and learning to grow food
+- taking things a step further and learning Kratky Hydroponic Container Gardening to grow clean, safe food

 - going even further and learning to symbiotically farm (my family’s BIG GOAL)

 using the same least-invasive methods my family uses at home.
 (As I keep learning, I’ll link more of these up!)

 I truly hope my work helps you as much as it helps my family.